KJ5HST/FTX-1_Hamlib/README.md

 # FTX-1 Hamlib

 Hamlib-compatible emulator for Yaesu FTX-1 using the Java ftx1-cat library.
+Visit https://github.com/KJ5HST/FTX-1_CAT for more details on ftx1-cat.

 ## Overview